dmatrix/spark-misc/src/py/sc/variants/README.md

 ### 📊 Module 1: IoT Sensor Data (Beginner)

-**Learning Goal**: Master basic Variant operations with structured sensor data
+**Learning Goal**: Understand and use basic Variant operations with structured sensor data

 **What You'll Practice**: